 Several important factors come into play when determining Minimum Order Quantities (MOQ).
 Suppliers take various internal and external considerations into account, which can influence how MOQs are set and adjusted over time.

 By understanding these factors, businesses can negotiate more favorable terms and set realistic expectations when ordering from suppliers.
-Staying informed about market conditions and supplier capabilities ensures that your MOQ is aligned with your operational needs.
+Staying informed about market conditions and supplier capabilities ensures that your MOQ is aligned with your operational needs such as buffer stock.

 Using MOQ for Inventory Forecasting